yazhou2019/BNTR/experiments/README.md

 In summary, all the code can be found in ./experiments, in which each subdirectory corresponds to figures or tables in the paper).

-There are a number of folders for figures and tables, please refer to the readme file in the previous level of the directory.
-For more implementation details, go to the corresponding folder for figures and tables and read the readme file.
-For example, you can go to Table_1_new and you will see a readme file where you can see more implementation details.
+There are several folders for figures and tables.
+Please refer to the readme file at the higher directory level.
+For more implementation details, navigate to the corresponding folder for the figure or table and consult the readme file within.
+For example, by going to the 'Table_1_new' folder, you will find a readme file with further information on implementation.

 (Example) The following is the readme file of Table_1_new:
 <details>